ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

  * macOS

-So, you'll need one of those operating systems.. :-) Please sent Pull Requests or suggestions when you want to use this role for other Operating systems.
+So, you'll need one of those operating systems.. :-) Please send Pull Requests or suggestions when you want to use this role for other Operating systems.

 ## Local system access